 Table 5.8 also shows estimates of the degree of compliance with the State's water quality criteria for fecal coliform bacteria during the swimming season at each assessment point under both conditions.
-Two estimates are given: the percent of time that concentrations of fecal coliform bacteria would be at or below the single-sample criterion of 400 cells per 100 ml and the number of days out of 153 that the geometric mean of fecal coliform bacteria concentrations would be at or below the geometric mean criterion of 200 cells per 100 ml.
-The estimated level of compliance with the single-sample criterion during the swimming season under the Existing (2000) condition ranged between 27 percent and 84 percent, with an average level of compliance of 63 percent.
+Two estimates are given: the percent of time that concentrations of fecal coliform bacteria would be at or below the single-sample criterion of 400 cells per 100 ml and the number of days out of 153 that the geometric mean of fecal coliform bacteria concentrations would be at or below the geometric mean criterion during the swimming season under the Existing (2000) condition ranged between 27 percent and 84 percent, with an average level of compliance of 63 percent.
 The estimated level of compliance with the single-sample criterion during the swimming season under the Recommended Plan condition ranged between 61 percent and 84 percent, with an average level of compliance of 75 percent.
-The estimated level of compliance with the geometric mean criterion during the swimming season under the Existing (2000) condition ranged between zero out of 153 days and 59 out of 153 days, with an average level of compliance with the geometric mean criterion during the swimming season under the Recommended Plan condition ranged between five out of 153 days and 93 out of 153 days, with an average level of compliance of 44 out of 153 days.
+The estimated level of compliance with the geometric mean criterion during the swimming season under the Existing (2000) condition ranged between 61 percent and 84 percent, with an average level of compliance of 75 percent.
+The estimated level of compliance with the geometric mean criterion during the swimming season under the Existing (2000) condition ranged between zero out of 153 days and 59 out of 153 days, with an average level of compliance of 24 out of 153 days.
+The estimated level of compliance with the geometric mean criterion during the swimming season under the Recommended Plan condition the swimming season under the Recommended Plan condition for anged between zero out of 153 days and 59 out of 153 days, with an average level of compliance of 24 out of 153 days.
+The estimated level of compliance with the geometric mean criterion during the swimming season under the Recommended Plan condition ranged between 29 out of 153 days, with an average level of compliance of 44 out of 153 days.

 Effective May 1, 2020, the basis of Wisconsin's recreational use water quality criteria was changed from concentrations of fecal coliform bacteria to concentrations of the bacterium Escherichia coli (E. coli).
 The modeling for the RWQMPU did not include estimation of E. coli concentrations.
 It is anticipated that future monitoring for fecal indicator bacteria will focus on E. coli.
 Because E. coli is one species in the fecal coliform bacteria group, it should still be possible to use the load reduction targets derived from the RWQMPU modeling to guide restoration efforts in the Oak Creek watershed.
-As part of the development of the Milwaukee River Basin total maximum daily load (TMDL), researchers at the University of Wisconsin-Milwaukee developed translator ratios based on concentrations in the Kinnickinnic, Menomonee, and Milwaukee Rivers and the Milwaukee Harbor Estuary to estimate concentrations of E. coli from those of fecal coliform bacteria.
-This work found that a range of translator ratios between 0.5875 and 0.65 E. coli to 1.0 fecal coliform bacteria encompassed the majority of E. coli to fecal coliform bacteria ratios observed under different conditions.
-As an example, applying this translator to a reduction target for a fecal coliform bacteria load of 50 trillion cells per year indicates that the load of E. coli should be reduced by between about 29.4 trillion and 32.5 trillion cells per year,
+As part of the development of the Milwaukee River Basin total maximum daily load (TMDL), researchers at the University of Wisconsin-Milwaukee Rivers and the Milwaukee Harbor Estuary to estimate concentrations of E. coli from those of fecal coliform bacteria.5 This work found that a range of translator ratios between 0.5875 and 0.65 E. coli to 1.0 fecal coliform bacteria encompassed the majority of E. coli to fecal coliform bacteria ratios observed under different conditions.
+As an example, applying this translator to a reduction target for a fecal coliform bacteria load of 50 trillion cells per year,